NU-MECH-ENG-495/Harmonizer/README.md

-# Funky Music
+# Harmonizer

 ## Overview
-This Funky Music application is a program that interacts with a harmonica device over serial communication.
+This Harmonizer application is a program that interacts with a harmonica device over serial communication.
 It can play a MIDI file through the device as well as check the hardware calibration if no file is provided.

 ## Requirements
 Libserial